Habitat for Humanity

 - Fundraising: In addition to serving during shifts, our chapter sponsors a house each year so we work to fundraise in support of that sponsorship.
 Click here to find out about ways you can support fundraising, including our Stud-a-Thon in partnership with Interfraternity Council.

-If you have any questions or concerns regarding our chapter, you can email us at firstname.lastname@example.org.
+If you want to get involved or have any questions email us at email@example.com.